bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

 - If an individual's name has a special character (e.g., Á, Ê, Ç) or a number in their name on their foundational identity document, it will not be reflected in the name attributes of the Person credential
 - The name in the Person credential will normally reflect the name on foundational identity documents, but those documents may not reflect the individual’s name.
 For example:
-  - Some names have special characters that the BC Vital Statistics will not accept and print on a birth certificate
+  - Some names have special characters that BC Vital Statistics will not accept and print on a birth certificate
   - Immigration, Refugees and Citizenship Canada (IRCC) will truncate an individual’s name (the combined given names and family name) at 45 characters on IIRC foundational identity documents (e.g., permanent resident card and the student, work, visitor, and temporary-resident permits)
 - An individual may use the last name of their spouse without getting a legal name change.
 In these cases, their Person credential should reflect their foundational identity documents, as individuals are required by law to update their BC Services Card when they change their name by marriage or otherwise.
 Individuals who do this may continue to use their original name in other contexts, and so their Person credential may not be consistent with their other identity documents or credentials bearing their name